laurent-martin/aspera-hsts-operations/README.md

 ### DNS record

-A FQDN (DNS A Record) is required for the public address.
+A FQDN (DNS A Record) is required for the public address of the HSTS.

-If none is defined, it is possible to use a free service like [FreeDNS](https://freedns.afraid.org/) for that.
+If none is defined, it is possible to use a free service like [FreeDNS](https://freedns.afraid.org/) for that (PoC).

-Use a domain that has lower number of users, so that you are not restricted if you'll generate the `letsencrypt` cert.
+Use a domain that has lower number of users, so that you are not restricted when you'll generate the `letsencrypt` cert.

 ### Installation and configuration of tethered node

-We assume here that a compatible Virtual Machine (or physical) is installed with a RHEL-compatible Linux distribution: RHEL, Rocky Linux, Alma Linux, etc...
+We assume here that a compatible Virtual (or physical) Machine is installed with a RHEL-compatible Linux distribution: RHEL, Rocky Linux, Alma Linux, etc...

 > **Note:** The following commands are executed as `root` inside `root`'s home (`/root`).
 > To impersonate root, execute: `sudo -i`
 >
-> **Note:** We need to generate some secrets of given length.
+> **Note:** We need to generate some secrets of a minimum given length.
 > Several tools can be used for random.
 > For example, we will use `tr -dc 'A-Za-z0-9'</dev/urandom|head -c 40` to generate a 40 character random string.
 > We could also use `openssl rand -base64 40|head -c 40` for the same.

 #### Parameters

+Next sections will use some parameters that you will need to define.

 | Parameter                | Description |
 |--------------------------|-------------|